MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/package-a-guide.md

 ## Share a packaged guide with another author in a different environment

-If your organization works in multiple environments, the packaged guide must be in the same environment as that of the HoloLens user wanting to view it.
+If your organization works in multiple environments, the packaged guide must be in the same environment as the HoloLens user wanting to view it.
 Share the packaged guide with an author in that environment so it can be made available for viewing.

 1. [Create a packaged guide](#package-a-guide-in-the-pc-app).